-The latest available complete actuarial valuation of the Retirement Income Builder section of the scheme is at the 31 March 2014 (the valuation date), which was carried out using the projected unit method.
-The valuation as at the 31 March 2017 is underway but not yet complete.
+At the financial year end the latest available complete actuarial valuation of the Retirement Income Builder section of the Scheme was at 31 March 2017 (the valuation date).
+This was carried out using the projected unit method.
+The 2018 actuarial valuation was finalised after the year end which indicated a shortfall of £3.6 billion.

-Since the institution cannot identify its share of the Retirement Income Builder section of the scheme assets and liabilities, the following disclosures reflect those relevant for the scheme as a whole.
+Since the institution cannot identify its share of the USS Retirement Income Builder assets and liabilities, the following disclosures reflect those relevant for those assets and liabilities as a whole.

-The 2014 valuation was the third valuation for USS under the scheme-specific funding regime introduced by the Pensions Act 2004, which requires schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
-At the valuation date, the value of the assets of the scheme was £41.6 billion and the value of the scheme's technical provisions was £46.9 billion indicating a shortfall of £5.3 billion.
-These figures will be revised once the 2017 Scheme Valuation is complete.
+The 2017 valuation was the fourth valuation for the scheme under the scheme-specific funding regime introduced by the Pensions Act 2004, which requires schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
+At the valuation date, the value of the assets of the scheme was $\pounds 60.0$ billion and the value of the scheme's technical provisions was $\pounds 67.5$ billion indicating a shortfall of $\pounds 7.5$ billion and a funding ratio of 89%.